Kenn Brodziak: Life and career

-Kenn Brodziak was born in the Sydney suburb of Waverley.
-Although his family wanted him to have a law career, Brodziak was more interested in theatre and aspired to be a playwright.
+Kenn Brodziak was born in the Sydney suburb of Waverley; of Polish-Jewish extraction.
+Brodziac's family wanted him to have a law career, and he studied law for five years while writing plays in his spare time, but he did not get a law degree.

+He joined the RAAF when war broke out, and trained in Canada as a navigator under the Empire Air Training Scheme.
+He was in Coastal Command in England; when on leave in London’s theatreland he got tips on theatrical management from stars like Jack Warner and Vivien Leigh.

+Brodziak was more interested in theatre and aspired to be a playwright.
 He started his career in 1945 as an assistant producer on the local vaudeville circuit.
-Over his long career, through his Melbourne-based company Aztec Services (1946-1979) and subsequently through J. C. Williamson Productions (1976-1980), he arranged concerts and tours by a wide range of acts both local and international, including Winifred Atwell, Gene Pitney, Marlene Dietrich, the Kinks, Sophie Tucker, Normie Rowe, Carol Channing, the Seekers, the Easybeats, Pat Boone, Fabian, Sid James, Cilla Black, the Dave Clark Five, Duane Eddy, Robert Morley, Bob Dylan, Lonnie Donegan, Cliff Richard, Dave Brubeck, Marcel Marceau, Eartha Kitt and Jack Benny.
-His bringing of the BBC's Black and White Minstrel Show for an intended six-month tour of both Australia and New Zealand was an unprecedented success, eventually lasting for over for three years from 1962 to 1965 and breaking box office records in both countries which still stand.
-He was also the second manager of pop singer John Farnham and casting him in role sin local versions of musicals Charlie Girl and Pippin.
+Over his long career, through his Melbourne-based company Aztec Services at 289 Flinders Lane, Melbourne (1946–1979) and subsequently through J. C. Williamson Productions (1976–1980), he arranged concerts and tours by a wide range of acts both local and international, including Winifred Atwell, Gene Pitney, Marlene Dietrich, The Kinks, Sophie Tucker, Normie Rowe, Carol Channing, The Seekers, The Easybeats, Pat Boone, Fabian, Sid James, Cilla Black, The Dave Clark Five, Duane Eddy, Robert Morley, Bob Dylan, Lonnie Donegan, Cliff Richard, Dave Brubeck, Marcel Marceau, Eartha Kitt and Jack Benny.